 Communicating with volunteers is important.
 Priorities and tasks can change rapidly in non-profit organizations.
 Informing volunteers as soon as possible about changes, rather then at the last minute can alleviate confusion or hard feelings.
 With today’s technology, communicating is easy to manage.
 Keeping volunteers up-to-date via email, text messaging, or social networking sites such as Facebook helps volunteers to stay connected and support each other.
 The more volunteers are informed and engaged with the event or agency, the more they will feel valued.

-Offering opportunities to a variety of generations can be the key to attracting volunteers to your organization or event.
+Offering opportunities to a variety of generations can be the key to attracting volunteers to your organisation or event.